-Our goal is immediate dental treatment and pain relief, so don't suffer in pain, help is only a call away 24 hours a day.
+Our goal is immediate dental treatment and pain relief, so don't suffer in pain, help is only a call away any time, day or night.

 IMMEDIATE EMERGENCY DENTAL APPOINTMENTS AND TREATMENTS 24 HR, 365 DAYS A YEAR INCLUDING CHRISTMAS, NEW YEARS AND BANK HOLIDAYS.